osbuild/otk/README.md

 ### Pre Commit Checks

-To check your code for basic problems, we use https://pre-commit.com The tool itself will be installed by the `pip` command above (see [Usage](#Usage)) after that you should run
+To check our code for basic problems we use [pre-commit](https://pre-commit.com) The tool itself will be installed by the `pip` command above (see [Usage](#Usage)) after that you should run